ivlin/ReWordify/README.md

 5. voilà, REWRITE!

 Alternatively:<br>
-1. Press the button for the chrome extension and choose a diffulty Words that are more difficult than the set difficulty will be replaced by simpler words if found.
+1. Press the button for the chrome extension and choose a difficulty.
+   Words that are more difficult than the set difficulty will be replaced by simpler words if found.
 This will affect the entire page.<br>
 2. Press the "Simplify Everything" button.<br>